FilipeToulson/Free-Code-Camp-JavaScript-Projects/README.md

 to right and right to left), and false if it isn't.

 #### Roman Numeral Converter
-This involved implementing an algorithm which converted a given integer to its corresponding roman numberal.
+This involved implementing an algorithm which converted a given integer to its corresponding roman numeral.

 #### Caesars Cipher
 This involved implementing a ROT13 algorithm.